Tart Cherry Pie Filling: A Retro Recipe – Revamped

 Honest to goodness, this pie filling is incredibly tasty (I couldn’t stop eating it from the spoon!) and easy to prepare.
 Do not be intimidated.
 I mean, just look at how short the recipe is.
 The most difficult or time consuming aspect is pitting the cherries.
 It only took me 25 minutes to rinse, dry and pit all of mine using this inexpensive gizmo (read: awesome cherry pitter) and with virtually no mess at all.
 As you will see in the visual step-by-step photos below, I set up my pitting station over a half baking sheet pan lined with absorbent paper towel.
 This little system works like a dream to keep splatter nearly non-existent.

 Of all the cherry pitters I have ever owned, this one is the best and cost the least.
 Forget those single pitters!
 One look at Deb over at Smitten Kitchen making her Sweet Cherry Pie will sell you on this little beauty.
 It captures all the excess juice in the attached bottom tray to keep cherry juice splatter to a minimum versus looking like a murder scene in your kitchen.
 Plus, did I say this little gizmo is easy to use versus hurting your hand to clamp down on a single cherry at a time?
 Yep.
 It pits 4 cherries at a time, too.
-And, it is a breeze to clean.
-(No, at this time I am not an Amazon.com affiliate.
-I just like to share information with my readers about my favorite and recommended kitchen gadgetry.)
+Also, it is a breeze to clean.

 Nothing says summer like fresh tart cherry pie filling in a fresh, home-baked pie.
-And, as I shared with you yesterday, Rose Levy Beranbaum once wrote, “There is something about sour cherries.
+In fact, Rose Levy Beranbaum (author of The Pie and Pastry Bible) once wrote, “There is something about sour cherries.
 Their tart flavor is as pure and joyful as the piercingly clear song of a cardinal.”
-Rose is right.
+Rose is right and ever so eloquent.
 Isn’t she always?

-Meanwhile, I hope you will enjoy my “retro recipe revamped” for Mom’s Homemade Tart Cherry Pie Filling!
-It truly is the very best and offers so many applications.
-Later this week, I will be featuring recipes incorporating it.
+Meanwhile, I hope you will enjoy my “retro recipe revamped” for Mom’s Homemade Tart Cherry Pie Filling.
+It truly is the VERY BEST and offers so many applications.
+More tart cherry recipes incorporating it will be coming to the blog in the not too distant future.
 I cannot wait to share!

 What makes Mom’s Homemade Tart Cherry Pie Filling wicked good?
-A sumptuous homemade cherry pie filling made with plenty of fresh picked tart “Meteor” cherries (6 cups!) as well as just the right amount of sugar for sweetness and fresh cherry juice for tartness makes our cherry pie filling stand out from the pack.
-By using tapioca starch as a thickener, versus flour as in the original vintage recipe, or cornstarch, the fresh cherry flavor bursts through the filling instead of being overpowered resulting in a clear and bright look and taste versus lackluster.
+A sumptuous homemade cherry pie filling made with plenty of fresh picked tart Meteor or Montmorency cherries (6 cups!) as well as just the right amount of sugar for sweetness and fresh cherry juice for added tartness makes our cherry pie filling stand out from the pack.
+By using tapioca starch as a thickener, versus flour as in the original vintage recipe, or cornstarch, the fresh cherry flavor bursts through the filling instead of being overpowered resulting in both a clear and bright look as well as flavorful taste versus a lackluster one.
 What’s not to love?

 - For the Cherry Pie Filling

-- 4 tablespoons (30 grams) tapioca flour/starch, such as Bob’s Red Mill®
+- 4 tablespoons (30 grams) organic tapioca flour (starch), such as Arrowhead Mills™

 - ½ cup (about 120 ml) organic tart cherry juice, not from concentrate